jsh9/pydoclint/README.md

 pip install pydoclint
 ```

-Note that `pydoclint` only supports Python 3.8 and above.
+Note that *pydoclint* currently only supports Python 3.8 and above.
+(Python 3.7 support may be added if there are interests and requests.)

 ## 2. Usage

 ### 2.1.
-As a standalone command line tool
+As a native command line tool

 ```
 pydoclint <FILE_OR_FOLDER>